xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 npx create-react-app@2.1.8 my-app && cd my-app
 ```

 Then eject the app to get access to all the configuration files.
-In most cases you don't need to eject the app, but I like to do it always (I don't like not knowing what's going on under the hood 😁).
+In most cases there is no need to eject the app, but you'll have to this time.
+I like to do it always (I don't like not knowing what's going on under the hood 😁).

 ```bash
 npm run eject